 What are some things a person can do to deal with a narcissistic partner?

-When you’ve entered into a narcissistic relationship, you can first recognize what you have chosen and reflect on what unconscious motives might have led you to choose such a partner.
-Did you have a narcissistic parent?
-Are you more comfortable with your partner being in control, so you can then take a more passive position?
-Do you get a sense of worth from being attached to someone who is drawn to the spotlight?
-Does the negative image of yourself they foster with their criticisms and superior attitudes resonate with your own critical inner voices?
-Many people who become romantically involved with narcissistic partners have issues surrounding co-dependency.
-They will tolerate a certain amount of abuse because they don’t feel confident enough in themselves to set boundaries or be on their own.
+If you find yourself in a narcissistic relationship, you can first recognize what you have chosen and reflect on the unconscious motives that might have led you to choose such a partner.
+Did you have a self-centered parent?
+Are you more comfortable with your partner being in control, so you can then take be more passive?
+Do you get a sense of worth from being attached to someone who is in the spotlight?
+Does the negative image of yourself they foster with their criticisms and superior attitudes resonate with your own critical thoughts about yourself?
+Many people who fall in love with narcissists have issues around co-dependency.
+They will put up with a certain amount of abuse because they don’t feel confident enough in themselves to set boundaries or be on their own.

 How can people face and overcome their own narcissism?

-A narcissist can challenge and overcome their narcissism by recognizing and separating from both the self-soothing, self-aggrandizing and self-attacking attitudes promulgated by their critical inner voice, attitudes they internalized early in their lives.
+A narcissist can challenge and overcome their narcissism by recognizing and separating from both the self-soothing, self-aggrandizing and self-attacking attitudes of their critical inner voice.
+The attitudes they internalized very early on in their lives.
 They need to recognize and challenge these attitudes toward themselves and toward others.
 One method for doing this is through Voice Therapy.

-Narcissistic individuals further need to differentiate from negative traits of their parents or early caretakers that they are manifesting in their current lives.
-These traits might include superior attitudes and condescending behaviors.
-Narcissistic people also need to relinquish adaptations they made to the ways their own parents neglected or were emotionally hungry toward them.
-These adaptations may have once served as survival mechanisms, but they now manage to push others away and sabotage personal goals.
-This includes breaking withholding patterns of behavior and fighting the tendency to always compare oneself to others and the need to be the “best” or “perfect” all the time.
+Narcissistic individuals further need to differentiate from negative traits of their parents or early caretakers that they are still acting out in their current lives.
+These traits might include superior attitudes or condescending behaviors.
+They also need to give up the adaptations they made to the ways their own parents neglected them or were emotionally hungry toward them.
+These adaptations may have once been their survival mechanisms, but they now manage to push others away and sabotage personal lives and goals.
+Narcissists also need to break patterns of being self-centered or withholding.
+They must fight the tendency to always compare themselves to others and the need to be the “best” or “perfect” all the time.

-Narcissistic individuals need to challenge manifestations such as self-feeding habits and a pseudo-independent stance.
-They need to focus on developing their capacity to empathize with others and respect their sovereign minds.
+For there to be any hope of recovering a good relationship from a narcissistic relationship, the narcissist must overcome their self-centered and negative traits.
+They need to challenge their self-feeding habits and pseudo-independent stance.
+They need to focus on developing their capacity for empathy and respect of others.
 Lastly, they need to develop transcendent goals, to care about and invest in others’ well-being.
 Being generous and giving to others are examples of behaviors that would be corrective, building real self-esteem and practicing focusing outside of oneself.